 - Data processing: Set upreporting system for tracking and visualisation (online platform).

-- Advanced modelling: Combine data with other datasets and pandemic models to monitor effects of Create early warning platform and reports (online data).
+- Advanced modelling: Combine data with other datasets and pandemic models to monitor effects of interventions.
+Create early warning platform and reports (online data).

 - Advanced approach advising: Identify sub-catchment sampling and modelling approaches.
 Co-create user interfaces for different stakeholders.